nitad54448/yappari-5-1/README.md

 ### Custom
 If your data file is of text type and has a format that is not usual you may define a _Custom_ format in an XML configuration file.
 In this case the program will ask the user to select two files : first the datafile then the XML file that describes the format used.
 Several exemples of such files are given in the **/files** directory, you can edit the xml file definition to suit your format.
-A small program that saves this kind of file is also included, it is named __save_custom_xml.exe__ (I think it is faster to use Notepad and edit one of the existing files).

 The XML parameters that are required for a definition file are